bookofproofs/bookofproofs.github.io/_sources/history/17th-century/le-tenneur.md

 * Fabri asked Mousnier to reply which he did in a letter to Mersenne on 1 October 1647.
 * Le Tenneur's letter to Mersenne formed the basis of his most important work De motu naturaliter accelerato tractatus physico-mathematicus Ⓣ(Physico-mathematical treatise on naturally accelerated motion), published in 1649, where he showed that he understood Galileo's arguments for free falling objects while Fabri and others did not.
 * Most people at that time believed that the speed of a body in free fall was proportional to the distance it had fallen.
-* Le Tenneur had been present in 1647 when Florin Périer, Pascal's brother-in-law, repeated Torricelli's experiment in Clermont.
 * Someone said that they would only believe in a vacuum if a hole was made in the tube and the mercury seen to fall.
 * Le Tenneur offered a 100 to 1 bet that it would fall, but attempts to make a small hole in the glass failed.
 * Mersenne wrote to Le Tenneur in January 1648 suggesting he carry out such an experiment on the Puy-de-Dôme.